-Information Skills Workshops (Semester 1, 2021-2022)
+Information Skills Workshops (Semester 1, 2022-2023)

 The Library organizes information skills workshops covering a variety of topics to help users to explore the use of different types of resources and sharpen information skills for academic purposes.
 All students and staff are welcome to attend the following workshops.
-Students will earn ECA Hours / iGPS unit upon completion of each of the workshop.
+Students will earn ECA Hours / iGPS unit upon completion of each of the workshops.

 I. Essential Information Skills Series – Workshops of this series introduce different information sources and Library services to participants.
 Attendees of workshops will be facilitated to learn basic information search concepts, make effective use of the Library catalogue (SearchPlus), as well as a number of multidisciplinary resources.

 *This series is designed for users who are new to the use of information for academic purposes.

 II.
 Topic-Focused Series – Workshop participants will have opportunities to build up information searching and management skills through the sessions to make use of a variety of resources under specific focused themes.

 *This series is designed for users who wish to find useful resources of differnt topics, available from a variety of search platforms for information exploration.

 * This series is designed for users who need to make use of citation and data management tools in their work or studies.